mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 If mixed addressing format is used with 11-bit CAN Identifiers, then the value of **the first CAN frame byte extends** the CAN Identifier and a combination of these data forms the entire `Network Address Information`_ of a CAN packet.

+Following parameters specifies `Network Address Information`_ when Extended Addressing is used:
+ - CAN ID
+ - Addressing Extension (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`)

 .. _knowledge-base-can-mixed-29-bit-addressing: